 The AICS is officially recognised by the Dutch Ministry of Education, which contributes funds to the school.
 School fees are set annually in accordance with Dutch International Primary and Secondary School Guidelines.
 Tuition fees are needed to fulfil the educational duties of the AICS.
-They are used for keeping the class sizes small, hiring staff internationally, the provision of a modern, caring and supportive learning environment, membership of international organisations and accreditation services.
+They are used for keeping the class sizes small, hiring staff internationally, the provision

-To process your application, a non-refundable Registration Fee of ≤ 200 per student will be charged.
-Once you have been accepted at the AICS, you will be charged the Tuition Fees, Costs and a Deposit of ≤ 500 .
+To process your application, a non-refundable Registration Fee of €200 per student will be charged.
+Once you have been accepted at the AICS, you will be charged the Tuition Fees, Costs and a Deposit of €500.

 The school fees are set annually for the following academic year, taking into account, amongst other considerations, indexation and inflation.
 In addition, the school reserves the right to further adjust the school fees in order to accommodate changes in state funding, along with any increases in external examination fees.